 Random Word and Random Image Generator

-This site generates a random word, shows the definition, and displays the first google image result for that word.
+This site generates a random word, shows the definition, and displays a creative commons image result for that word.
 If you find an interesting/funny/ridiculous word-image combination, click on "Link to current word" and copy the url to share.
-For more information click on "About".

 From The Collaborative International Dictionary of English v.0.48 :